Skip to content

 required

-y_train Union[DataFrame, np.ndarray]
+y_train Union[DataFrame, ndarray]

 targets of train dataset used to train the model.
 This same dataset will be used to train the baseline.